arkanjo-tool/arkanjo/README.md

 ./exec ex [-l <number>] [-p <string>] [-b <'T' or 'F'>] [-c 'T' or 'F']
 ```

-All the positional parameters are optional, and the meaning of them are the following:
+All of the following options are optional, and their meanings are as follows:

-- [-l \<number\>] limits the number of results showed to the user.
-The tool shows all results by default.
+- `-l \<number\>`: Limits the number of results shown to the user.
+By default, all results are shown.

-- [-p \<string\>] defines a pattern that the function names should match to show in the result.
-A
+- `-p \<string\>`: Defines a pattern that function names must match to be included in the results.
-function name is said to match the pattern if the function name has the pattern as a substring of the string
+A function is considered a match if the pattern is a substring of the function's concatenated
-formed by the concatenation of the file path that the function exist and the function name.
+file path and name (e.g.,`path/to/file.c:function_name`).

+- `-b <T/F>: Determines how pattern matching applies when comparing two functions.
+The default value is 'F'.

-- [-b 'T' or 'F'] 'T' if the pattern need to match both of the functions in the comparation.
-'F' if at least
+	- 'T': The pattern must match both functions in the comparison.

+	- 'F': The pattern must match at least one of the functions.

-one of the functions match the pattern.
-Default value is 'F'.
+- `-c <T/F>: Sets the sort order for the results.
+The default value is 'F'.

-- [-c 'T' or 'F'] 'T' if the results should be sorted by the number of duplicated lines.
-'F' if the results
+	- 'T': Sorts results by the number of duplicated lines.

-should be sorted by the similarity metric.
-Default value is 'F'.
+	- 'F': Sorts results by the similarity metric.

 ### Find function duplicates

-To execute the relatory commands, execute:
+To execute the function command, execute:

 ```
 ./exec fu <FUNCTION_NAME>
 ```

-Where \<FUNCTION_NAME\> is a parameter passed by the user.
-The tool will match
+`<FUNCTION_NAME>` is a parameter passed by the user.
+The tool will match the
-the parameter with any function that has the FUNCTION_NAME as a substring.
+parameter with any function that has the `FUNCTION_NAME` as a substring.

 ### Relatory

-To execute the relatory commands, execute:
+To execute the relatory command, execute:

 ```
 ./exec du